phacil/html/README.md

 # HTML
-HTML is a component of Phacil PHP Framework
+HTML class is a component of Phacil PHP Framework

 ## Instalation
 Download zip from https://github.com/phacil/html, unzip file and use composer update inside folder